microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/place.md

 Represents basic location attributes such as name, physical address, and geographic coordinates.
 This is the base type for richer location types such as [room](room.md) and [roomList](roomlist.md).

 ### Using the places API
-Tenant administrators can organize meeting rooms into room lists.
-You can use the places API to get all the room lists or rooms in the tenant, or get all the rooms in a specific room list.
+Exchange Online administrators can organize meeting rooms in a tenant into room lists.
+Using the places API, you can get all the room lists or rooms in the tenant, or get all the rooms in a specific room list.

 Places like [room](room.md) and [roomList](roomlist.md) not only contain an **id**, display name and email address, but also navigational information like its physical address or geographical coordinates, and other relevant information such as AV capabilities, floor number, or capacity in the case of rooms.